HowcanoeWang/Floraecite/README.md

 | 002 | Pteridium aquilinum | bracken fern | 1 |

 PS:
++ 0 == Latin names don't need to recite, 1 == Latin Name required.
+If you just want to identify plants rather than remembering their Latin names, just put zeros in that column.
-+ the first row should not be put into sheet(just tell you the meanin of each column), please start with your picture names in the first line directly.
++ The first row should not be put into the sheet(just tell you the meaning of each column), please start with your picture names in the first line directly.
-+ the picture names in the sheet must the same as picture names in the Data folder.
++ Picture names in the sheet must the same as picture names in the Data folder.
 + Other languages which are included in UTF-8 format are supported.
-+ recommend picture format of .jpg
++ Recommend picture format of .jpg
 + Please make sure all the picture files in the same format.